 Well, that answers the eternal question: what do you get when you mix a mysteriously abandoned Ozobot Factory and the un-merriest monster of all?
 No presents, no candy, and a best robot buddy (which is all the present we need).
 Created with Color Codes, this spooky story is sure to make you stop feeling the post-holiday blues.
 Mr. Burke sat down with Jahcier, Aiden, Jalen to answer some of our questions about their creation.

 Most holiday-themed stories are so sweet—all sugar plums and candy canes.
 What inspired you to make The Christmas Monster—with screams and scares instead?

-The Grinch that stole Christmas was an inspiration.
+How the Grinch Stole Christmas was an inspiration.
 They have seen the cartoon version and the live action version.

 What was the hardest part about making it?
 How did you overcome the challenge?

 Coding the Christmas Monster to come from behind the bushes was a challenge and the set took a long time.
 Coding the Ozobots in the house was also a challenge.
 The script changed at times when the coding was impractical.